kumar-selvakumaran/kumar-selvakumaran/README.md

 <h1 align="center">Hi 👋, I'm Kumar Selvakumaran</h1>

-<h3 align="center">I'm learning help machines see and understand the world like and hopefully better than we do.</h3>

 - 📖 I'm doing my Masters in Artificial Intelligence at **Khoury College of Computer Science, Northeastern University**

 - 🔭 I’m currently working on implementing Neural Networks from scratch, compressing them, and making them explainable